What is Equipment Breakdown Coverage?

-Equipment Breakdown (EB) coverage (or mechanical breakdown insurance) is coverage of a loss due to mechanical or electrical breakdown of equipment.
-It used to be referred to as ‘Boiler and Machinery Insurance’ but is now generally categorized as the broader term.
+Equipment breakdown coverage (or mechanical breakdown insurance) is coverage of a loss due to mechanical or electrical breakdown of equipment.
+It used to be referred to as ‘Boiler and Machinery Insurance’ but is now generally categorized as equipment breakdown coverage or equipment breakdown insurance.

 - Boilers and furnaces